 The biggest thing for all types of travel nurses to remember is the need to have a permanent tax home.
 The only way you can reap the benefits of the untaxed portion of your income is to have a tax home.
 But what does having a permanent tax home mean?

 Essentially there are rules outlined by the IRS that you must follow to prove your tax home.
 Things like, perform a portion of your business in the vicinity of your home and use that home for lodging while doing business in the area.
 To prove that you have a tax home, you must incur a living expense (mortgage, rent, utilities, etc.) at your home.
 Having a permanent tax home allows you to reap the benefits of on-taxed reimbursements such as per diems, housing stipend, or travel reimbursements.

 For a thorough breakdown, check out NATHO’s most recent travel tax FAQs.

 So What Does All This Mean?

-If you are interested in extending your contract, the biggest piece of advice we can offer is communication.
+If you are interested in extending your contract as well as your patient and nurse relationship, the biggest piece of advice we can offer is communication.
 The earlier you can communicate with your recruiter the better chance you will have of staying in one location longer.
 And be sure you speak with a tax accountant and understand all the nuances and your specific tax situation.

-If you are looking to get started on taking your first travel assignment, be sure you check out the requirements of becoming a traveling nurse to guarantee you can provide the best patient care.
+If you are looking to get started on taking your first travel assignment, be sure you check out the job description of a travel nurse to guarantee you can provide the best patient care.
 After you check all the boxes, we hope you will consider Host for your travel nursing needs.

 About Host Healthcare